-2.3 Cultural intermediaries: definition and research summary
+2.3.
+Cultural Intermediaries: Definition and Research Summary

-Bourdieu analyzed not only how social factors influence a cultural product's broduction, but also how social factors influence its meaning and value after it has been produced.
-Bourdieu proposed that as part of their effort to understand and appreciate a cultural product and to integrate it into their lives, audiences create public "myths" about the creators and their works.
-These myths are descriptions of, and narratives about, the work, how it was created and what it symbolizes.
-These myths are influenced by not only what is happening in the artist's subfield of cultural production but also what is happening in the fields in which the myth-makers and other audience members are competing.
+Bourdieu analyzed not only how social factors influence a cultural product's production, but also how social factors influence its meaning and value after it has been produced.
+Bourdieu proposed that, as part of their effort to understand and appreciate a cultural product and to integrate it into their lives, audiences create public "myths" about the creators and their works.
+These myths are descriptions of, and narratives about, the work, how it was created, and what it symbolizes.
+These myths are influenced by not only what is happening in the artist's sub-field of cultural production but also what is happening in the fields in which the myth-makers and other audience members are competing.
 Bourdieu observed that certain professions focus on creating and promoting these public myths.
-An example that Bourdieu frequently discusses is the art critic, who tends to take responsibility for analyzing and explaining the fine arts, such as literature, painting and sculpture (Bourdieu, 1969, 1971/ 1985, 1992/1995).
-Bourdieu also argued that in a consumer marketplace that focuses increasingly on selling symbols and meaning, cultural products such as perfume and clothing - and even cleaning products and breakfast cereals - require their own public myths.
-Consequently, those producing these products require professionals to develop, translate and transmit these myths to the appropriate audiences - professionals who include, for example, advertising agency executives, property developers, tourism managers and market research experts (Bourdieu, 1969, 1984).
+An example that Bourdieu frequently discusses is the art critic, who tends to take responsibility for analyzing and explaining the fine arts, such as literature, painting, and sculpture (e.g., Bourdieu, 1969; 1971 [1985]; 1992 [1995]).
+Bourdieu also argued that, in a consumer marketplace that focuses increasingly on selling symbols and meaning, cultural products like perfume and clothing-and even cleaning products and breakfast cereals-require their own public myths.
+Consequently, those producing these products require professionals to develop, translate, and transmit these myths to the appropriate audiences professionals who include, for example, advertising agency executives, property developers, tourism managers, and market research experts (e.g., Bourdieu, 1969; 1984).

-These observations, as well as similar observations by other authors and thinkers, have inspired researchers to develop a stream of research that focuses on cultural intermediaries (Adkins, 2011; Coulter et al., 2003; Jamal, 2003; Lonergan et al., 2018; Shrum, 1991).
+These observations, as well as similar observations by other authors and thinkers, have inspired researchers to develop a stream of research that focuses on cultural intermediaries (e.g., Adkins, 2011; Coulter et al., 2003; Jamal, 2003; Lonergan et al., 2018; Shrum, 1991).
 A cultural intermediary is someone whose role is to mediate between the producer's needs and the product's consumer (Cronin, 2004, p.
 350; Kobayashi et al., 2018; Wright, 2005).
 A prototypical cultural intermediary has two key qualities.
 First, his or her primary professional function is to explain or frame the value and significance of a symbolic good or service to particular consumers or other audiences (Adkins, 2011; Coulter et al., 2003; Durrer and Miles, 2009; Komarova and Velthuis, 2018; Lane, 2019; Lonergan et al., 2018; Maguire and Matthews, 2012; Ocejo, 2012; Shrum, 1991).
-Second, to serve this function, cultural intermediaries must have a level of knowledge and expertise that is greater - in the relevant areas - than that of their target audience (Durrer and Miles, 2009; Glynn and Lounsbury, 2005; Lonergan et al., 2018; Maguire and Matthews, 2012; Parker et al., 2018; Warren and Dinnie, 2018).
+Second, in order to serve this function, cultural intermediaries must have a level of knowledge and expertise that is greater-in the relevant areas-than that of their target audience (Durrer and Miles, 2009; Glynn and Lounsbury, 2005; Lonergan et al., 2018; Maguire and Matthews, 2012; Parker et al., 2018; Warren and Dinnie, 2018).
 In certain markets, structural or cultural factors have prevented formal cultural intermediaries from emerging, in which case producers must shoulder the responsibility for translating their work (Menon, 2019; Whitson et al., 2019).
-However, formal cultural intermediaries exist in a plethora of markets as diverse as biology, accounting and music (Negus, 2002).
+However, formal cultural intermediaries exist in a plethora of markets as diverse as biology, accounting, and music (Negus, 2002).